- by Daniel

-Now this one is a pretty big gift!
+Now let me start by warning you that this one is a pretty big gift!

-And you may not be able to use it in the first week or two after getting home from surgery.
+And they may not be able to use it in the first week or two after getting home from surgery.

 But after that it can be a real help to anyone recovering from back surgery and will also be something that will help them manage their back pain in the future too.

-As the Serta Horizon Big Man Comfort Recliner Chair is great for providing support and comfort when sitting.
+Because the Lito Zero Gravity Recliner is great for providing support, comfort, and relieving pressure when sitting.

-As these positions are great for relieving pressure on your back and getting rid of any muscle tension that has built up.
+And these reclined positions are great for relieving pressure on your back and getting rid of any muscle tension that has built up.